MysticalFire1315/CS-Sushi-Autotest-Suite/README.md

 If you have suggestions for more test cases, feel free to add them in a reply to [my Ed post](https://edstem.org/au/courses/8666/discussion/952256).
 I'll maintain this repo until Term 3 starts.

 ## Changelog
+### 4 August 2022
+- Added test case for billing customer with more than 1 order
 ### 3 August 2022
 - Added test case for attempting to order a dish for an invalid customer
 - Created repo and added initial test cases.